tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 UNC' BILLY GIVES HIMSELF AWAY

-Never had Unc' Billy Possum played that old trick of his better than he was playing it now.
-Farmer Brown's girl knew that Unc' Billy was only pretending to be dead, yet so well did Unc' Billy pretend that it was hard work for Farmer Brown's girl to believe what she knew was the truth — that Unc' Billy was very much alive and only waiting for a chance to slip away.
+Never had Uncle Billy Possum played that old trick of his better than he was playing it now.
+Farmer Brown's girl knew that Uncle Billy was only pretending to be dead, yet so well did Uncle Billy pretend that it was hard work for Farmer Brown's girl to believe what she knew was the truth — that Uncle Billy was very much alive and only waiting for a chance to slip away.

 They were half-way from the henyard to the house when Bella the Hound came to meet her master.
 "Now we shall see what we shall see," said Farmer Brown's girl, as Bella came trotting up.
-"If Unc' Billy can stand this test, I'll take off my hat to him every time we meet hereafter."
-She held Unc' Billy out to Bella, and Bella sniffed him all over.
+"If Uncle Billy can stand this test, I'll take off my hat to him every time we meet hereafter."
+She held Uncle Billy out to Bella, and Bella sniffed him all over.

 Just imagine that!
 Just think of being nosed and sniffed at by one of whom you were terribly afraid and not so much as twitching an ear!
-Farmer Brown's girl dropped Unc' Billy on the ground, and Bella rolled him over and sniffed at him and then looked up at her master, as much as to say: "This fellow doesn't interest me.
+Farmer Brown's girl dropped Uncle Billy on the ground, and Bella rolled him over and sniffed at him and then looked up at her master, as much as to say: "This fellow doesn't interest me.
 He's dead.
 He must be the fellow I saw go under the henhouse last night.
 How did you kill him?"

-Farmer Brown's girl laughed and picked Unc' Billy up by the tail again.
+Farmer Brown's girl laughed and picked Uncle Billy up by the tail again.
 "He's fooled you all right, old fellow, and you don't know it," said she to Bella, as the latter pranced on ahead to the house.
 The mother of Farmer Brown's girl was in the doorway, watching them approach.